wabbajack-tools/mod-lists/noise/readme.md

 2. Launch The Elder Scrolls V: Skyrim Special Edition
 3. In the launcher window that appears, click OPTIONS
 4. In the menu that appears, click the Ultra button
-5. Set the Aspect Ratio (should be auto-selected to your screen’s native aspect ratio)
+5. Set the Aspect Ratio
-6. Set the Resolution (set it to your screen’s resolution)
+6. Set the Resolution
-7. Set Antialiasing to Off (Best performance)
+7. Set Antialiasing to Off
 8. Make sure Windowed Mode is unchecked
 9. Make sure Borderless is unchecked
 10. OK to save the settings